karthik-d/todo-cli-rescript/README.md

-## Todo App
+## Todo Task Manager Application

-A command-line todo application built with ReScript (Ocaml, JSooC).
-Native application with typed JS.
+A command line todo task manager application built with ReScript (Ocaml, JSooC).
+Native application with typed functional JavaScript.

-### Run the following unit tests, and refer to the description below for details on its features.
+**Run the following unit tests, and refer to the description below for details on its features.**

-Now run `npm test` and you will see all the tests failing.
-As you fill in each functionality, you can re-run the tests to see them passing one by one.

 ## Usage